 - BTEC DMM (in a relevant area)

 * Minimum: under our Fair Access Policy, we will relax our standard entry requirements for some Scottish students depending on their circumstances.
 Our minimum requirements will apply if you:

 - live in an area within the Scottish Index of Multiple Deprivation lowest 20% (SIMD20), or

 We can also make exceptions for some Scottish students with grades above minimum but below standard.
 Read more about our Minimum and standard entry requirements

-- HND A in graded unit (in relevant HND)
+- HND BB in graded unit (in relevant HND)

 English language requirements